Kid got writers block?

 Who are you?

-What are your character traits and WHAT stories show that?
+What are your character traits and WHAT stories illustrate that?

-What are your values and WHAT shows that?
+What are your values and WHAT illustrates them?

-Have you ever noticed an object or a scent repeatedly reminds you of someone important in your life?-why is that person important-but remember the essay is not about the other person it’s about the student.
-How they think, or what THING may have occurred that changed his perspective/thoughts on something/on life.
+Have you ever noticed an object or a scent repeatedly reminds you of someone important in your life?-Why is that person important?
+Remember the essay is not about the other person.
+It’s about the student.
+How they think, or what THING may have occurred that changed his or her perspective, thoughts on something, or on life.

 ——-

-My son wrote about his first martial arts tournament after receiving his first degree black belt.
+My son wrote about his first martial arts tournament after receiving his first-degree black belt.
 He lost.
-His essay was his about his dilemma of how to move forward after that.
-(The essay not only won admissions but was repurposed for private scholarships and won a crap load of money.)
+His essay was about his dilemma of how to move forward afterward.
+(The essay not only won admissions but was repurposed for several private scholarships and won a ton of money.)

-My daughter wrote about how her grandfather taught her to waltz and how that 30-minute time frame changes her life and the lives of countless other youth in her state.
+My daughter wrote about how her grandfather taught her to waltz and how that 30-minute time frame changed her life and the lives of countless other youths in her state.
 (Again the essay was repurposed for various private scholarships that won tons of cash.)

-It’s not about the topic.. it’s about the student, their character, who they are.
+It’s not about the topic. it’s about the student, their character, and who they are.

-Essay prompts are a jumping off point to get you thinking.
-Many times there are many options or a “write what you want”, if nothing really fits well.
+Essay prompts are a jumping-off point to get you thinking.
+Many times there are many options or a “write what you want” if nothing really fits well.
+For college applications, there will be several essay prompts to choose from.
+But the best essay is the one you write before seeing the prompts.
+Write about you.
+Then if possible, fit your essay to one of the prescribed prompts.

 50% Complete